xtream1101/humblebundle-downloader/README.md

 ### 2. Downloading your library
 Use the following command to download your Humble Bundle Library:
+`export HISTCONTROL=ignorespace
-`hbd --cookie-file cookies.txt --library-path "Downloaded Library" --progress`
+ hbd -s "<COOKIE_VALUE>" --library-path "Downloaded Library" --progress unset HISTCONTROL`

 This directory structure will be used:
 `Downloaded Library/Purchase Name/Item Name/downloaded_file.ext`